-So did a flood of biblical proportions (so to speak) actually took place almost 10000 years ago, drowning the shores of the Black Sea and wiping out whatever settlements happened to be around ??
+So did a flood of biblical proportions (so to speak) actually take place almost 10.000 years ago, drowning the shores of the Black Sea and wiping out whatever settlements happened to be around ??
 A Romanian geologist from WHOI (Woods Hole Oceanographic Institution) and two colleagues from the same country conducted a study which concluded that if such a flood took place, its proportions are nowhere near what was previously believed.
 They analyzed sediment from the Danube Delta which goes into the Black Sea that pointed out the highest levels were 30 meters higher, not 80 as previously believed.

 “We don’t see evidence for a catastrophic flood as others have described,” said Liviu Giosan, a geologist in the WHOI Geology and Geophysics Department.

-Here’s what happened 10 milleniums ago, at the end of the ice age; the Black Sea was basically a lake, cut off from the Mediterranean and Marmara seas by the Bosphorus sill.
+Here’s what happened 10 millenia ago, at the end of the ice age; the Black Sea was basically a lake, cut off from the Mediterranean and Marmara seas by the Bosphorus sill.
 There’s still a lot of debate whether when the ice melted the sea levels rose and the sill was overflown or whether it was actually broken by the huge levels of water.
 If the 2nd case were to be true, about 70,000 square kilometers were drowned and any Neolithic civilizations that were unhappy to be around were destroyed.

 Giosan and his colleagues examined the geochemistry of the sedimentary deposits to back up what they believed, that the legendary flood actually didn’t take place.
 The core of this flood debate is the sea level.